select() keeps the named columns and drops all others, using the

 #>

-#> Use `print(x, full = TRUE)` to show all variables.
+#> ℹ Use `print(x, full = TRUE)` to show all variables.

-# Select by name pattern
+# select by name pattern

-select(d, dplyr::starts_with("smuse_"))
+select(d, tidyselect::starts_with("smuse_"))

 #>